I hardly need detail the uses of braids! Whether want to braid long

 The

-easiest way for two braids, such as to go under a hat: Measure a length
+easiest way to braid a ribbon into your hair for two braids, such as to go under a hat: Measure a length

 of ribbon that is as long as your hair--start at one end of your